 158. The Children's Panel sent me to Crosshill because I couldn't settle.
 I was still in second year at school so I was twelve, thirteen years old.

-Secondary Institutions - to be published later
+It was a children's home for boys and girls of all ages.
+Secondary Institutions - to be published later I was there for seven or eight months.